picocms/Pico/in-depth/submission_guidelines.md

 Fullsize image resolution isn't as strict.
 These images will be proportionally scaled to the right size.
 We do however recommend a resolution of at least 1440x900 px, as these images can be viewed fullscreen by clicking on their magnifying glass icon.

-To cut a long story short, your screenshots should match the following specifications:
+Your screenshots should match the following specifications:

 * All images should match the filename of your `.md`
 * Choose an optimal format, usually `.png` or `.jpg`